Cotswold farm turns a dairy by-product into healthy food.

 You can find out more about Lizzie’s company, Just Kidding, on her website at: www.cotswoldkidmeat.com.

-Categories: Small enterprise success stories.
+Categories: Success stories.
 Tags: Cotswolds, goats, new markets, sustainable production and training.